← Back to 史記

 31

 In the spring of the forty-second year, Duke Ling toured the suburbs and commanded Zi Ying to drive the chariot.
-Ying was Duke Ling's youngest son, with the courtesy name Zi Nan.
+Ying was Duke Ling’s youngest son, with the courtesy name Zinan.
 Duke Ling resented that the crown prince had fled, and told Ying: 'I will establish you as my successor.'
 Ying replied: 'Ying is not sufficient to disgrace the altars of soil and grain.
 My lord, please plan further.'
 In the summer, Duke Ling died.
 The wife commanded Zi Ying to be crown prince, saying: 'This is Duke Ling's command.'
 Ying said: 'The exiled crown prince Kuai Kui's son Zhe is here.
 I dare not accept.'
-Then Wei established Zhe as lord, who became Duke Chu.
+Wei then installed Zhe as ruler; he became Duke Chu.

 32